 I saw this tart a few weeks ago and decided to do something similar with what I had in the pantry.

-I had ricotta onions.
+I had ricotta and onions.
 And thyme.
-And a hankering to make my own crusts [which does not happen very often.]
+And that odd hankering to make my own crusts [which does not happen very often.]

 So I set to work.